 - Achievable: Yes, it is obtainable.

-- Realistic: By boosting your posts and utilize efficient content sharing tactics, it is realistic.
+- Realistic: By boosting your posts and utilizing efficient content sharing tactics, it is realistic.

 - Time-sensitive: In 12 months, 200% of brand awareness increase should be attained.